 This Is CPG Marketing and Sales Alignment in Action

-Here’s what happens when your brand activates regionally and repeatedly:
+Here’s what happens when your brand activations are effective, regional, and consistently repeated:

 1. You Build Brand Awareness That Feels Local